Menu Close

 What to expect after you make a counterclaim:

 1. The CRT will review your counterclaim application form.
 We’ll contact you if information is missing or needs clarification, or if we haven’t received your fee payment.
+If we don’t receive the information or payment, we may decide not to issue a Dispute Notice for the counterclaim.

 2. If your counterclaim application is accepted, we’ll generate an official CRT Dispute Notice and email it to you.